linux4sam/buildroot-external-microchip/README.md

 A SD card image is generated in the file `sdcard.img`.
-The first partition of this image contains a FAT filesystem with at91bootstrap, u-boot, a u-boot env, DTB files, and kernel.
+The first partition of this image contains a FAT filesystem with at91bootstrap, u-boot, a u-boot env, ITB file, which contains kernel and device tree.
 The second partition contains the root filesystem.
 This image can be written directly to an SD card.

 You need at least a 1GB SD card.
 All the data on the SD card will be lost.
 Find the device node name for your card.
 To copy the image on the SD